drwebb/haskelldocumentation/content/containers.md

 For a more complete introduction to common typeclasses see [the section on common type classes](../content/common-typeclasses.md)

+# Sequence

+Sequences are a high performance list-like data structure that first may look like double ended lists, but end up being much more powerful than that.

+Show examples for pattern matching (and view patterns extension).

+Show an example for an algorithm,

+# Map and IntMap

+Show lookups, handling Maybe return type.

+Show monoid (i.e. union) code.

+Discuss int map performance (need reference)

+# Set and IntSet

 # Graph

-The graph datastructure seems to be the odd structure out, as it does not at first glance have any of the common functional operations of the other structures we have been describing.
+The graph data structure seems to be the odd structure out, as it does not at first glance have any of the common functional operations of the other structures we have been describing.
 However such functionality is hiding beneath the surface if we examine the types.
 A graph is object originally from